 This ensemble of 70 singers is the University’s select touring ensemble, performing four on-campus concerts each year, touring regionally on an annual basis, and internationally every four years.
 In May 2016 the Drake Choir performed in Latvia, Estonia, and Finland (to view photos and read student blogs of this tour, see the “2016 Drake Choir International Tour” pull-down heading) and the ensemble has sung in major venues in Germany, Austria, the Czech Republic, Italy, Ireland, and Wales, as well as in Carnegie Hall and Avery Fisher Hall in New York City.
 The ensemble regularly collaborates with the Des Moines Symphony and will so in September 2016, singing Beethoven’s Ninth Symphony.
 Drake Choir has been featured on the conference program of the American Choral Directors Association (ACDA).

 Auditions for returning students take place in April and for new students during the weekend preceding the start of the fall semester.
-The ensemble rehearses Monday, Tuesday, and Thursday, 3:30-5:00, and is conducted by Dr. Aimee Beckmann-Collier, Director of Choral Studies and the Ellis and Nelle Levitt Distinguished Professor of Conducting.
+The ensemble rehearses Monday, Tuesday, and Thursday, 3:30-5:00, and is conducted by Dr. Eric Barnum, the Director of Choral Activities.

 Auditions for returning students take place in April and for new students during the weekend preceding the start of the fall semester.
 The ensemble rehearses Tuesday and Thursday, 12:30-1:45.